benchhub/benchhub/doc/milestones/v0.2.0-runtime/README.md

 - `core/runtime`
   - allow user to submit request and use a managed runtime to run a job
   - define the interface for runtime to implement
+  - runtime should be able to
+    - build the code (container)
+    - run the code (container)
 - `runtimes/local`
   - the control plane as a process/go routine
   - package code to a container